 Ticket deflection is a customer self-service model where your customers solve their problems on their own, without the need for contacting the customer support desk.
 Instead, customers can find the answers and information they need via a knowledge base, chatbots, in-app tutorials, and FAQs pages.
 If the customer can get their questions answered, they won’t need to open a ticket – resulting in a reduction of support tickets for organizations.

-An Example of Ticket Deflection at Work
+Example of Ticket Deflection

 Let’s give you a quick example of ticket deflection at work.